Katherine Ramsay

-Katherine Ramsay (1720s – 28 January 1808) was a milliner and Edinburgh shopkeeper.
-Records exist of her business off what is now the Royal Mile.
+Katherine Ramsay (1720s – 28 January 1808) was a milliner and haberdasher.
+Records exist of her business in Edinburgh off what is now the Royal Mile.

 Life

 Ramsay was born in the 1720s and she had five sisters Mary, Christian, Ann and Jean who were all involved in making and selling hats and haberdashery.
 Their parents were Katherine (born Kerr) and Gilbert Ramsay.
 Gilbert was a solicitor who was a factor managing the estate of John Ker, 1st Duke of Roxburghe.
 She and her younger sister were successful shopkeepers.
 They had a five room shop on Lyon Close accessible from Edinburgh High Street which is now part of the Royal Mile.

 They had assistants and servants including a clerk named James Mushet and Isobel Colvin who worked with them for a decade.
 They frequently appear in court records where they are suing for payment.
 Katherine and her staff appear as witnesses as their debtors are tried.